- After a disaster, follow public announcements and obey official orders.

 - Use unscented, liquid laundry bleach.
 Make sure to read the product label to find the percentage of chlorine, and use this table to determine how much bleach to add to the water:

-Use a spoon and a square-ended strip of paper or thin cloth about 1/4 by 2 inches.
+- If you do not have a dropper, use a spoon and a square-ended strip of paper or thin cloth about 1/4 by 2 inches.

 - Put the strip in the spoon with an end hanging down about 1/2 inch below the scoop.

--Place the bleach in the spoon and carefully tip it.
+- Place the bleach in the spoon and carefully tip it.
 Water will drip from the end of the strip.

 - Let the water stand for 30 minutes.
 If you can smell a slight chlorine odor, the water should be safe to drink.